 NOTE: Contaminants may be found in water pumped from rivers and lakes and the use of PPE, in accordance with 29 CFR Part 1915 Subpart I, Personal Protective Equipment, would be a good safety and health practice that employers should adopt when working with non-potable water.
 Employees who use non-potable water may already be utilizing PPE.
-During firefighting activities, for example, firefighting gear offers protection from both heat and exposure to potentially hazardous substances in non-potable water used to extinguish fires.
-However, while the use of PPE may protect the employees using the non-potable water, there is no guarantee that other affected employees will be protected as well.
-Should water used to clean a surface where employees will be working, the potential still exists for those employees to be exposed to a hazardous substance present in the non-potable water.
+During firefighting activities, for example, firefighting gear offers protection from both heat and exposure to potentially hazardous substances in non-potable water, there is no guarantee that other affected employees will be protected as well.
+Should water particles become airborne, such as during a fire response, or if there is residue from contaminated water used to clean a surface where employees will be working, the potential still exists for those employees to be exposed to a hazardous substance present in the non-potable water.

 1915.88(c)(2) requires that the employer clearly mark non-potable water supplies and outlets as "not safe for health or personal use" to clearly indicate that the water is unsafe and is not to be used for drinking, cooking, or washing.
-This requirement is similar to some State and local laws that require the labeling of non-potable water.
+This requirement is similar to some state and local laws that require the labeling of non-potable water.
 Marking non-potable water supplies and outlets as "not safe for health or personal use" is necessary to protect workers from inadvertent ingestion of or exposure to contaminants in non-potable water.